project – , published by Maarten Tromp, last updated , 1927 words

 This article featured on Hackaday.

-A couple of years earlier I made something similar with sound: my computer would start playing music in the morning and slowly but steadily increase the volume to get me out of bed.
-But I've also used my noisy computer as alarm clock.
+A few of years earlier I had worked on a chandelier that should be able to do this, but never finished the project.
+Another couple of years before that I woke up with sound instead of light; my computer would start playing music in the morning and slowly but steadily increase the volume to get me out of bed.

 To slowly increase the brightness of a led you don't need complex electronics.
 The main parts are a power supply and a led.
 Dimming is done by a microcontroller and a fet.
 And this is exactly what you see in the schematic diagram.